1. Playing on the keyboard and pads

 Connect the interface's MIDI IN port to your keyboard’s MIDI OUT port, vice versa.

-Music Studio supports all CoreMIDI-compliant MIDI interfaces made for iOS devices.
+Music Studio supports all CoreMIDI-compliant MIDI interfaces made for iOS devices, for example:

 * Yamaha i-MX1

 - Apple USB adapter (iPad only)

 There's a Lightning to USB adapter for new devices and a Camera Connection Kit USB adapter for the dock connector on older devices.